I am a board-certified hematologist and oncologist and Chief of the Leukemia Service at Memorial Sloan Kettering Cancer Center.

 - A Phase II Study of a Pediatric-Inspired Combination Chemotherapy Regimen in Adults with Acute Lymphoblastic Leukemia

-- A Phase II Study of Vemurafenib in Patients with Relapsed or Refractory Hairy Cell Leukemia
+- A Phase II Study of Azacitidine Alone or with AG-120 or AG-221 in Patients Newly Diagnosed with Acute Myeloid Leukemia